SynthstromAudible/DelugeFirmware/docs/community_features.md

  - ([#170]) A new takeover submenu was created in the MIDI settings menu which consists of three modes that can be selected from:

-	1. Jump: This is the default mode for the Deluge.
+	**1. Jump:** This is the default mode for the Deluge.
 As soon as a Midi Knob/Fader position is changed, the Deluge's internal Knob position/Parameter value jumps to the position of the Midi Knob/Fader.

-	2. Pickup: The deluge will ignore changes to its internal Knob position/Parameter value until the Midi Knob/Fader's position is equal to the Deluge Knob position.
+	**2. Pickup:** The deluge will ignore changes to its internal Knob position/Parameter value until the Midi Knob/Fader's position is equal to the Deluge Knob position.
 After which the Midi Knob/Fader will move in sync with the Deluge.

-	3. Scale: The deluge will increase/decrease its internal Knob position/Parameter value relative to the change of the Midi Knob/Fader position and the amount of "runway" remaining on the Midi controller.
+	**3. Scale:** The deluge will increase/decrease its internal Knob position/Parameter value relative to the change of the Midi Knob/Fader position and the amount of "runway" remaining on the Midi controller.
 Once the Midi controller reaches its maximum or minimum position, the Midi Knob/Fader will move in sync with the Deluge.
 The Deluge value will always decrease/increase in the same direction as the Midi controller.

 #### 4.2.4 - Alternative Delay Types for Mod Encoders (Golden Knobs)
  - ([#282]) Ability to select, using a Community Features Menu, which parameters are controlled when you click the Delay-related golden knobs.
 The default (for upper and lower knobs) is PingPong On/Off and Type (Digital/Analog), and you can modify it so the knob clicks change the Sync Type (Even, Triplets, Even) and Sync Level (Off, Whole, 2nd, 4th...) respectively.

-#### 4.2.5 - Sample Waveform View
+#### 4.2.5 - Waveform Loop Lock
  - ([#293]) When a sample has loop start and loop end points set, holding down loop start and tapping loop end will lock the loop points together.
 Moving one will move the other, keeping them the same distance apart.
 Use the same process to unlock the loop points.
 Use SHIFT+TURN<> to double or half the loop length.

 #### 4.2.6 - Grain FX